rlporter24/Amplicon-dual-index-demux/README.md

   The {local_path} can be to an individual file or a directory.
 The {CONTAINER} should be the container name, not the image name.
 The container name can be found by running
   `docker container ls` to list all the current containers, or by looking at the containers in the docker decktop GUI.
 The {container_path} should be provided relative to the '16s-demux' directory, which is the home   directory within the container.\
 \
-  Navigate to the 16S-demux directory and if necessary, edit line 4 so that it reads:\
-  `configfile: “config/config.yaml”`\
-  rather than\
-  `configfile: “config/test_config.yaml”`\
-\
 In the ‘config’ directory, update ‘config.yaml’ so that `samplesheet:` and `fastqlist:` in lines 2 and 4 are followed by the paths to your input samplesheet and fastqlist, respectively (more details in the __Inputs__ section).
 If you are using custom primers or indexes, you may need to adjust the input file for ‘indicies:’ or the lengths of read1 and read2 indexes and primers (lines 3, 5, 6, 7, 8).
 For more details on custom primers, see the __Custom Primers__ section.\
 \
 Once the inputs and paths are updated, run:\
 `snakemake --cores 1`\
-within the 16S-demux directory.
+within the 16S-demux directory (replacing 1 with the desired number of cores).
 The analysis time will vary with the number and size of input files as well as the machine used.
 If the run is successful, a message similar to that below should be output:\
 <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/snakemakeSuccessOutput.png?raw=true" alt="Alt Text" width="750" height="400">\
 \
 __Note:__ Before starting the actual run, you can use the command ‘snakemake -n’ to do a dry run.
 This is helpful for ensuring that names and file locations are correct before starting the full run.